 For example, people call the helpline of McDonalds and order a meal, and when the guy comes with the food, the caller denies that he booked the meal.

 Sometimes, people purposely give the wrong residential address on phone calls at McDonald’s and Pizza Hut, just to tease the staff.

 A manager of the local restaurant told that we are very used to it, and we don’t cater to that number if we get a call from it next time.

 The customer care officers at different telecom companies also deal with prank calls on a daily basis.
 People call the telecom helplines and ask the operator for friendship.

-On railway helpline, most of the prank calls are received about toilets of the train.
+On the railway helpline, most of the prank calls are received about the toilets of the train.
 For example, a person calls the Railway inquiry helpline and says, “Why there is no water in the washroom of Awami Express?.”